AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ## Customer AI output data

 Customer AI generates several attributes for individual profiles that are deemed eligible.
 There are two ways to consume the score based on what you have provisioned.
-If you have Real-time customer profile enabled for your dataset, you can consume it via Real-time customer profile.
-If you don't have Real-time customer profile you can download the Customer AI output dataset available on the data lake.
-Output values are consumed by Real-time Customer Profile which can be used to create and define segments.
+If you have Real-time Customer Profile enabled for your dataset, you can consume it via Real-time Customer Profile.
+If you don't have Real-time Customer Profile you can download the Customer AI output dataset available on the data lake.

+>[!NOTE]
+>Output values are consumed by Real-time Customer Profile which can be used to create and define segments.

  The table below describes the various attributes found in the output of Customer AI: